SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-23-monogame-meet-vscode.markdown

 * Run the DotNet new command.
 * Done / Open the folder in VSCode.

 I personally these days find it easier to stay within VSCode and do it all from there, but the choice is yours.

-From the "Terminal" you used to install MonoGame, check the directory you are in (as indicated by the left hand side of the cursor which always shows you where you are, handy eh?), then navigate to where you want your game created and make a new folder, e.g. :
+To perform this in VSCode, using the "Terminal" window you used to install MonoGame, check the directory you are in (as indicated by the left hand side of the cursor which always shows you where you are, handy eh?), and then navigate to where you want your game created and make a new folder, e.g. :

 ```text
 cd C:\Development